Short answer

 Can an AI agent still use chat?

 Yes.
-Chat can be the interface, while the agent behavior happens behind the scenes through planning, tools, memory, or workflows.
+Chat can be the interface, while the agent behavior happens behind the scenes through planning, tools, memory, permissions, or workflows.

 Are AI agents always better than chatbots?

-What should website owners prepare for?
+How should website owners prepare?